eluckie/ParksApi.Solution/README.md

 * .NET 7.0
 * Postman
 * Swagger
+* MySQL Workbench
 * NewtonSoft
 * Markdown
 * Git

-## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_

 ## Set Up and Run Project

-1. Clone this repo.
+1. Clone this repository.
 2. Open the terminal and navigate to this project's production directory. called "ParksApi".
+Run the command `dotnet restore` to restore all necessary packages.
-3. Within the production directory "ParksApi", create a new file called `appsettings.json`.
+3. Then, still within the production directory "ParksApi", create a new file called `appsettings.json`.
 4. Within `appsettings.json`, put in the following code, replacing the `[YOUR-USERNAME-HERE]` and `[YOUR-PASSWORD-HERE]` with your own credentials for MySQL.

 ```json